pandorafms/pandorafms/pandora_agents/win32/installer/README.txt

 module_name - Name for the identification of the module

 module_type - Type of data of the module:

 	- generic_data - It's a simple numeric, floating point or integer.

 	- generic_data_inc - It's an integer numeric, difference between the data collected previously with the data collected at that moment.

 	- generic_data_string - Text String.

 	- generic_proc - It stores the state of processes numerically.
           Its value is 0 for a "bad" state and any number greater than 0 for the "good" state.

 module_description - Description of the module :-D

+For mode information, please refer to documentation, you can get it on our proyect website at http://pandora.sourceforge.net